MisbahAwan/MRED_RCP/README.md

 5. The MRED editor supports three concrete syntaxes including Timed Automata (Uppaal), C language and System Verilog along with the tree representation of the abstract model.
 All four modules are functional and editable.

-6. Moreover, the MRED editor supports three-way back and forth seamless runtime transformations against the well-defined subset of transformation rules.
+6. Moreover, the MRED editor supports three-way back-and-forth seamless runtime transformations against a well-defined subset of transformation rules.

 7. For example: